HeoKiu/MATHGAME/README.md

 Add clang-tidy to maintain code style, change layout and set up googletest.

 ## Build instructions
+Git clone the project, remember to git clone this branch =)))

-First you download googletest on Github.
+You download googletest on Github.
 After that, create a folder "lib" in the directory and but the googletest there.

 Create a new folder "build"